ICBAlban/Calibrating-measuring-instruments-in-geochemistry/README.md

 ## Content

-An executable version is available in the Software/dist/main.exe folder.
-Alternatively, the source code written in Python is available in the Python Code folder.
+The source code written in Python is available in the Python Code folder.

 ## Attention